 There are some amazing finds to be had in charity shops, my latest find was a gorg pink roll neck jumper – 100% cotton and only £2.
 And it works both ways, I also like to give my unwanted items to charity or homeless shelters (if my sisters don’t get to my wardrobe first that is).

-2. Seek out sustainable brands
+2. Seek out sustainable fashion brands

-I’m increasingly trying to shop from brands that produce clothes from recycled materials – which is shown on the labels (promise this is the only reason I spend my life in H&M).
+I’m increasingly trying to shop from sustainable fashion brands that produce clothes from recycled materials – which is shown on the labels (promise this is the only reason I spend my life in H&M).
 An example of a sustainable brand I’ve recently found is The Legwear Company who recently reached out and asked if I would like to trial their sustainable hosiery subscription box.

 I jumped at the chance because A. I’m constantly laddering all my bloody tights and B. I want to incorporate more sustainable brands into my shopping habits.